Estimated Reading Time: 11 minutes

 The social care sector can include different types of support, such as through personal care, social work and financial assistance.

 In this article, we’ve explored this topic.
 We’ve looked at how it works, the different providers, whether you’re eligible and how to find an appropriate service for you or a loved one.

 Social care services are aimed at people who need some extra help navigating everyday life.
 This often includes older adults or people with a disability.
-Social care is also directed towards unpaid carers who look after someone else and require some much-needed assistance to continue doing so.
+Social care is also directed towards unpaid or informal carers who look after someone else and require some much-needed assistance to continue doing so.

 In these instances, social care can offer support with:

 Social care helps people live happier and more meaningful lives.